-Although it’s sometimes difficult to cope with the practicalities at this time, some parents value the official documents, which acknowledge their baby’s birth and officially record their name.
-It also means future generations will be able to read of their baby’s existence.
+Although it can be very hard to think about practical things, some parents value official documents about their baby.
+It can become very important to have paperwork that acknowledges your baby’s birth and officially record their name.
+It also means future generations will be able to read about the baby’s existence.

 When should I register my baby’s stillbirth?

 You need to register your baby’s stillbirth in England within 42 days.
 In Scotland it’s within 21 days.
-In Northern Ireland you have a year to do it.
-This does need to happen before the burial or cremation though so it is more likely to happen much sooner.
+In Northern Ireland, you have a year to do it.
+You will need to register your baby’s stillbirth before the burial or cremation, so it often happens quite quickly.
+Sometimes a stillbirth can be registered after 42 days.
+You can speak to the register office about this.

-There are more details of the timings and the location of your nearest Registry Office on the Gov.UK
+There are more details of the timings and the location of your nearest Registry Office on the GOV.UK website.

 How do I register my baby’s stillbirth?

-You need to bring the medical certificate of stillbirth, given to you by your doctor or midwife, to the Registry Office in your locality.
+You need to bring the medical certificate of stillbirth, which was given to you by your doctor or midwife, to the Registry Office in your locality.

 You don’t have to enter a name for your baby in the register, but if you don’t add a name, be aware that you can’t add it afterwards.